 If that is the case, you will have to apply for licensure by endorsement to the Board of Nursing in the state in which you would like to practice.

-Once you complete the education requirements for travel nurse positions, most employers will want to see that you have at least one year of practical work experience before they will consider hiring you.
+Once you complete the education requirements for travel nurse positions at the minimum, facilities will want to see that you have at least one year of practical work experience before they will consider hiring you.

 Your final step in becoming a travel nurse is to choose a travel nurse staffing agency you can trust.